Team building art workshop

 - Can you identify particular areas in your workplace that could benefit from some inspiration and creativity?
 Such as boardrooms, bathrooms, Staffrooms, and reception areas.

 - Is your building starting to look run down?
 Perhaps a mural workshop will best fit your company.
+For example, changing simple color themes in your office will make a big difference in employee workplace satisfaction.

 - How many employees will participate in a workshop?

-- What will be the impact of each employee creating something individually vs a large group creating a single unique work?
+What will be the impact of each employee creating something individually.
+Vs a large group creating a single unique work?

 - Do your employees work more often individually or in clusters?